vintlang/vintlang/repl/docs/en/strings.md

-# Strings in Nuru
+# Strings in vint

-Strings are a sequence of characters that can represent text in the Nuru programming language.
+Strings are a sequence of characters that can represent text in the vint programming language.
 This page covers the basics of strings, their manipulation, and some built-in methods.

 ## Basic Syntax